 - Saturday, August 26 | 9am - 12pm | Room 12 & 13

 Learn practical skills and knowledge needed to work in a physician’s medical office, clinic or other medical setting.
-This course will prepare students with knowledge in basic anatomy, physiology, medical terminology, the profession of medical assisting, professional and interpersonal skills, medical law and ethics, computer concepts, telephone scheduling and techniques, patient reception, and daily operation of a medical office.
-A competency based certificate will be awarded upon successful completion.
+This course will prepare students with knowledge in basic anatomy, physiology, medical terminology, professional and interpersonal skills, medical law and ethics, computer concepts, telephone scheduling and techniques, patient reception, and daily operation of a medical office.

 The U.S. Bureau of Labor Statistics projects that medical record and health information jobs will increase by 15 percent from 2014-2024.
 The job of a medical biller is not simply sending invoices and collecting payments.
 Medical billers can also help patients navigate the frustrating and confusing world of insurance.